the-t-in-rtf/fluid-pouchdb/docs/pouch-express.md

 The `databases` option is a hash, keyed by database name.
 Each database may optionally contain a `data` element, which is a string or an array of strings that represents the path to a JSON file (see below for the formats supported).
 A path can be the full path to a file on the local machine, or can be a package-relative path, such as `%my-package/tests/data/users.json`.

-Here is an example of a `databases` option:
+Here is an example `databases` option that demonstrates all variations:

 ```
 databases: {